Accounting - Postgraduate Diploma

 Overview

-Selkirk College Postgraduate Accounting
+Postgraduate Accounting

 Are you considering a career in finance, accounting or as a chartered professional accountant (CPA)?
 Let us help you achieve your goal.
-Our Postgraduate Accounting Diploma is designed to enable you gain essential professional skills, strengthen your accounting knowledge and help you stand out from the crowd in the job market.
+Our Postgraduate Accounting Diploma is designed to enable you to gain essential professional skills, strengthen your accounting knowledge and help you stand out from the crowd in the job market.

-Postgraduate Accounting Program Delivery
+Program Delivery

-Our PGA program has been designed to be flexible and easily presented to the students we enrol each year.
+This program has been designed to be flexible and easily presented to the students we enrol each year.
 Being a two-year, full-time study program, you will be presented with a comprehensive curriculum which is used in numerous colleges in Canada.
 You will also have the opportunity to study with a diverse network of students and experienced CPA and finance professionals during the course of your study.

-For specific information about how the courses in this PGA program can help satisfy the entrance requirements of the CPA program, please contact the Program Coordinator or consult the CPABC website.
+For specific information about how the courses in this PGA program can help satisfy the entrance requirements of the CPA program, please contact the program coordinator or consult the CPABC website.
 The BC Colleges and Universities Transfer Credit Guide located on the CPABC site may also be helpful.

 International graduates from this program are eligible to apply for a three-year, postgraduate work permit in Canada.
 Learn more about Selkirk International.